mtford90/siesta/DOCS.md

 window.PouchDB = require('pouchdb');
 ```

+## Example Projects

+At the moment the only example project is the ReactJS/Siesta TodoMVC implementation, the demo of which is [here](http://mtford.co.uk/siesta-reactjs-todomvc/) and source [here](https://github.com/mtford90/siesta-reactjs-todomvc).

+Various web apps and hybrid mobile apps are currently under development using Siesta and will be listed here upon completion.

 # Concepts

 Before reading through this documentation you should understand the concepts outlined in this section.
 If anything is less than clear please join us in [gitter](https://gitter.im/mtford90/siesta) where we can help clear things up and improve the documentation for the next person who has problems.